 7. Encourage cart abandonment

-The reported cart abandonment rate on Black Friday–Cyber Monday 2014 was 62% – and 79% on mobile.
+The reported cart abandonment rate on recent Black Friday–Cyber Monday was 62% on desktop and 79% on mobile.
 How can you avoid that?
 Ensure your checkout process is functional, pleasant to use and works under the Black Friday demand.
-You could even be clever and retarget cart abandonment, reminding customers they’re one check-out away from a good deal.
+You could even be clever and re-target cart abandonment, reminding customers they’re one check-out away from a good deal.

 Is it too late?